 Support and opportunities to change inappropriate choices are always given.
 However, if the pupil shows no willingness to do so, then the reflection time will follow at the next available break.
-A member of staff may speak to the parents or carers should it be appropriate.
+A member of staff may speak to the parents or carers.
 Staff are aware that parents should be kept fully informed and communication is clear and consistent.